Before & After Images by Provider

 Several considerations are shared among hair transplant recovery procedures, which include treating the scalp gently and with great care after surgery.
 The newly grafted hair and follicles will likely jut out from various places as stubble when the bulbs take root and begin to grow over the following 2.5 to 3 months, growing at the rate of normal hair of up to one inch monthly.

-When to Get Haircuts, the First Shampoo After Hair Transplantation The Wimpole Clinic advises patients to treat their heads gently and wait until 10 days following hair loss surgery to wash and brush their hair like normal.
+When to Get Haircuts, the First Shampoo After Hair Transplantation It is advised that patients treat their heads gently and wait until 10 days following hair loss surgery to wash and brush their hair like normal.
 While avoiding actions that may stress the scalp and cause new grafts to fall out, patients can still obtain a haircut after 10 days if they so desire, and wait until four weeks post-surgery to use hair color.

 Hair Transplant Procedures Involve the Hair Growth Cycle During the recovery period, the transplanted hairs may not spring forth with new hair growth until several months have elapsed, because hair grows in cycles.
 The transplanted hair rests, but people often see the biggest growth of hair after approximately five months up to one year following their procedure, progressing in fullness and texture after that point.

-According to The Hair Transplant Institute of Miami, shock loss can occur after hair transplant surgery, but should be temporary.
-Shock loss happens when hair near the donor area or nearby natural hair is lost for several day or months in the wake of the procedure.
+Shock loss can occur after hair transplant surgery but should be temporary.
+Shock loss happens when hair near the donor area or nearby natural hair is lost for several days or months in the wake of the procedure.
 As time progresses, the shock loss should heal and hair should return.